 The Company, in accordance with the policies of the TSX-V, may grant options to directors, officers, employees and consultants, to acquire up to 10% of the Company's issued and outstanding common stock.
 The exercise price of each option is based on the market price of the Company's stock at the date of grant, which may be less a discount in accordance with TSX-V policies.
 The exercise price of all options granted has been based on the market price of the Company's stock at the date of grant, and no options have been granted at a discount to the market price.
 The options can be granted for a maximum term of five years.
 The Company records compensation expense over the vesting period based on the fair value of options granted.
 These amounts are recorded as contributed surplus.
-Any consideration paid on the exercise of these options is recorded as share capital together with the related contributed surplus associated with the exercised options.
-There were no options granted during the six months ended June 30, 2010 and 2009.
+Any consideration paid on the exercise of these options.
+Of the 4,725,000 options granted during the nine months ended September 30, 2010, $33\frac{1}{3}$ % vested at the date of grant and $33\frac{1}{3}$ % will vest on the next two anniversary dates thereafter, with a term of five years.
+There were no options granted during the nine months ended September 30, 2009.